Documents to download

 5. At least fifteen business days before the scheduled date of the thesis defence, the director of the doctoral program concerned must provide to the Dean's Office of the doctoral student’s host Faculty, a copy of the thesis and the thesis report, the jury’s composition and its approval.

-For all this to take place, you should register for your defence about 30 working days (6 weeks) before your planned date of defence, and your final thesis and all paperwork should reach the Dean’s Office no later than 15 working days (3 weeks) before your planned date of defence.
+For all this to take place, you should register for your defence at least 30 working days (6 weeks, if no public holidays) before your planned date of defence, and your final thesis and all paperwork should reach the Dean’s Office no later than 15 working days (3 weeks, if no public holidays) before your planned date of defence.

 Bear in mind that the program coordinators and program (co-)directors may be away (especially during holiday season), so if you are working to tight deadlines, ask them well ahead of time whether they will be available on the date you need them.